Child Custody | Family

-Can Child Decide Custody?
+Can a Child Decide Custody?

 While a child’s preference can carry considerable weight in child custody cases, it is typically not the deciding factor.
 Judges take into account many variables when determining what is in the child’s best interest and who should have custody.
-Learn more about a child’s role in determining custody below.

 The Role of a Child’s Opinion in Custody Decisions

-There is no law that stipulates what age a child’s opinion of custody carries more weight.
-However, after the age of 14, judges tend to rely more heavily on the reference of a child since they are more mature at that time and can effectively articulate why they believe it is in their best interest to live with one parent over another.
+While a child’s custodial preference only plays a role, that role can become larger if the child is around 14 years of age or older.
+Around the age of 14, judges tend to rely more heavily on the preference of a child since they are more mature by that age and can effectively articulate why they believe it is in their best interest to live with one parent over another.

 What Factors a Judge Considers When Deciding Child Custody

 Family court judges make child custody decisions after considering the totality of many factors.
 Learn more about what a judge considers before they make a ruling on a child custody case below.

 Where each parent lives can play a vital role in the child custody decision process.
 Judges take into account things like the safety of the neighborhood, the school system, the number of bedrooms available in the home, and roommates that may live with the parent.

 If one parent offers a better living environment than the other, that can have a significant effect on the final custody decisions made.
 Additionally, if there are changes in a parent’s living situation after a final order is given that impacts the child, it could lead to a judge modifying the existing custody agreement if petitioned to do so by the other parent.